 It’s clear that AI and machine learning technology could really transform our techsphere.
 But how does this relate to blockchain?
 Well, an increasing number of applications are tapping into the power of blockchain, including security applications which use this technology to record security breach events and data surrounding potential threats.

 Cryptocurrencies—which were the first to invent and utilize blockchain—use this platform as a decentralized transaction ledger.
 AI and machine learning can be added to the mix in order to identify, flag and intercept fraudulent transactions or identify and refer miners to blocks with an especially high volume of transactions.
 Machine learning and AI could also be used to help with the maintenance of blockchain as a decentralized, distributed infrastructure that leverages computing power from countless locations worldwide.
 It’s conceivable that artificial intelligence and machine learning could be useful for maximizing blockchain performance while maintaining security and stability across blockchain’s many nodes.

-These uses for AI and machine learning become increasingly relevant as cryptocurrencies gain momentum and as more developers integrate blockchain technology into cutting-edge applications and high-tech infrastructures.
-If you’re ready to make the most of blockchain, it’s prudent that you seek a development team that has experience with these complementary technologies.
+These uses for AI, machine learning and blockchain become increasingly relevant as cryptocurrencies gain momentum and more developers integrate blockchain technology into cutting-edge applications and high-tech infrastructures.
+If you’re ready to make the most of these complementary technologies, it’s prudent that you seek a development team that has experience with blockchain, machine learning and AI.
 That’s precisely what you’ll get when you turn to the team at SevenTablets.
 Our developers have worked with a wide array of emerging technologies such as augmented reality, virtual reality, artificial intelligence, natural language processing, machine learning and predictive analytics.